agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 In the example above, the agent constructor `makeRandomAgent` takes the environment (`world`) as an argument in order to access `stateToActions`.
 Agent constructors will typically also use the environment's `transition` method to internally simulate state transitions.

->**Exercise:** Implement an agent who chooses actions by taking the action with highest expected utility under the random policy.
-(You can do this by building on the codebox above.
+>**Exercise:** Implement an agent who takes the action with highest expected utility under the random policy.
+(You can do this by making use of the codebox above.
 Use the `makeRandomAgent` and `simulate` function within a new agent constructor.)

 In addition to writing agents from scratch, you can build on the agents available in the library.